 This is an awesome hike!
-Drive to the end of the North Coast Road in Blanchisseusse and take a two hour undulating hike to Paria Bay, one of the best beaches in Trinidad AND take a side trip to Paria Waterfall.
+Drive to the end of the North Coast Road in Blanchisseusse and take a two-hour undulating hike to Paria Bay, one of the best beaches in Trinidad AND take a side trip to Paria Waterfall.
 This hike is fairly challenging but each tough uphill is followed by a downhill stretch.
 Take a quick detour to Turtle Rock on your way and head inland from the beach to see the waterfall.
-Click on the title above for a detailed post about this hike.
+Read our detailed post about this hike.

 10. Turure Water Steps